Earl B. Dickerson Centennial Celebration

 About the Dickerson Centennial

-On April 17 and 18, 2020, the University of Chicago Law School will celebrate an historic milestone for our institution: the 100th anniversary of the graduation of one of our most distinguished alumni, Earl B. Dickerson.
+On October 30, 2020 and April 17, 2021, the University of Chicago Law School will celebrate an historic milestone for our institution: the 100th anniversary of the graduation of one of our most distinguished alumni, Earl B. Dickerson.

-Earl Dickerson, grandson of slaves, graduated from the University of Chicago Law School in 1920, the first African American to earn a juris doctor from our institution.
-His distinguished career included serving as an alderman of Chicago, president of the Supreme Life Insurance Company, a member of the national board of the NAACP, and president of the National Lawyers Guild.
+Earl Dickerson, born in Mississippi in 1891, graduated from the University of Chicago Law School in 1920, the first African American to earn a juris doctor from our institution.
+His distinguished career included serving as a Second Lieutenant in the US Army in WWI, an alderman of Chicago, president of the Supreme Life Insurance Company, a member of the national board of the NAACP, and president of the National Lawyers Guild.
 He also won the Supreme Court case of Hansberry v.
 Lee (1940), a challenge to racially restrictive covenants in Chicago.

 To learn more about the event, please visit: Earl B. Dickerson Centennial Conference